-Modern.gov System
+• Modern.gov System

-The modern.gov system appears on the Council's website as well as the corporate intranet.
-The purpose of the system is to have in one place a range of information relating to councillors and the Council's decision-making process.
+The modern.gov system is accessible on the Council's website as well as the corporate intranet.
+The purpose of the system is to have a range of information relating to councillors and the Council's decision-making process in one place.